Jack and His Golden Snuff-Box: Plot

 When he returned to the King of the Birds, he had the little men retrieve the castle.
 The men waited until everyone there but a cook and a maid had left for a dance; then they asked them whether they would rather go or stay, and when they said go, told them to run into the castle.
 Then Jack had them carry it to the King of the Frogs, and then next day to the King of the Mice, where he left it and rode home on his horse.
 There, he had the little men bring him the castle, and his wife showed him his new son.

 Commentary

-The offer of a big cake or a little is common in British fairy tales of Celtic origin—The Red Ettin, The Girl and the Dead Man, The Adventures of Covan the Brown-haired, and The King Of Lochlin's Three Daughters—but this tale is unique in that the big cake is not claimed by the hero's older brothers, but by the hero himself.
+The offer of a big cake or a little is common in British fairy tales —The Red Ettin, The Girl and the Dead Man, The Adventures of Covan the Brown-haired, and The King Of Lochlin's Three Daughters—but this tale is unique in that the big cake is not claimed by the hero's older brothers, but by the hero himself.
 Even in Jack and his Comrades, where the hero is the only one offered it, he prefers the smaller cake and the blessing.
 The traditional bannocks (breads) of the Gaelic regions held a ritual role in the marking of the seasons.

 Parts of the tale also echo some parts of the Aladdin story: the hero winning a bride due to the genie/little men magically creating a palace/castle, and the lamp/snuffbox being stolen and recovered.